UniversalDevicesInc-PG3/udi-poly-kasa/README.md

   * Status of device, on, off, or brightness.
 #### Connected (GV0)
   * True if device is communicating
+#### Poll Device
+  * If the device is going to be unplugged for a while, set this to False so node server will stop attempting to poll.
+#### Many others
+  * Depending on the type of device there will be many other drivers, which should be self explanitary.

 ### Node Commands